mikoslaf/c-zones-influence/README.md

 ### From a Release Build

 - Download the [latest version](https://github.com/mikoslaf/c-zones-influence/releases/tag/v1.0)
-- Run the sql file `zones_influence.sql` in your server database.
+- Run the sql file `zones_influence.sql` in your server database
 - Add `c-zones-influence` directory to the `resources` directory on the FiveM server
 - Add the following directive to your FiveM ```server.cfg``` file
 ```